peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public string ToJSONString();

 Converts this object to a string in JavaScript Object Notation (JSON) format.
 See the overload to JSONString taking a JSONOptions argument for further information.
 If the CBOR object contains CBOR maps, or is a CBOR map itself, the keys to the map are written out to the JSON string in an undefined order.
 Map keys other than untagged text strings are converted to JSON strings before writing them out (for example,  `22("Test")`  is converted to  `"Test"`  and  `true`  is converted to  `"true"`  ).
 If, after such conversion, two or more map keys are identical, this method throws a CBORException.
-The example code given in **M:PeterO.Cbor.CBORObject.ToJSONString(PeterO.Cbor.JSONOptions)** can be used to write out certain keys of a CBOR map in a given order to a JSON string.
+The example code given in <b>PeterO.Cbor.CBORObject.ToJSONString(PeterO.Cbor.JSONOptions)</b> can be used to write out certain keys of a CBOR map in a given order to a JSON string.

 <b>Return Value:</b>